zedlopez/ifm/Examples/PortRoyal3.md

 ```

-Now the index map will be colored to reflect our regions, and later in the game development we would be able to make rules that affect just one region at a time.
+Now the index map will be coloured to reflect our regions, and later in the game development we would be able to make rules that affect just one region at a time.